IBM/securitization_blockchain/README.md

 * [**IBM Blockchain**](https://console.bluemix.net/catalog/services/blockchain)
 * [**Watson IoT Platform**](https://console.bluemix.net/catalog/services/internet-of-things-platform) -->

-## 2. Configure IBM Cloud Services
+## 3. Configure IBM Cloud Services

 In this section, we'll be uploading our securitization logic to the Blockchain service.

 "Smart contracts", commonly referred to as "Chaincode", can be used to execute business logic and validate incoming requests.
 In this context, the contracts are used to initialize all participants of the securitization process, define their relationships, and verify transactions.
 These contracts can be hosted either on IBM Cloud or on a local Hyperledger network managed by Docker.

 ### IBM Cloud Hosted Hyperledger (**hosted**)
-To begin the process of uploading the smart contracts to the hosted blockchain service, we can start by opening the IBM Cloud dashboard, selecting your provisioned Blockchain service, and accessing the blockchain network monitor by clicking "Enter Monitor"
+To begin the process of uploading the smart contracts (also referred to as "chaincode") to the hosted blockchain service, we can start by opening the IBM Cloud dashboard, selecting your provisioned Blockchain service, and accessing the blockchain network monitor by clicking "Enter Monitor"
 <img src="https://i.imgur.com/BpUjPhe.png">

 Next, click the "Install code" option on the left hand menu, and then the "Install Chaincode" button on the right of the page